Master in Physics

 - Modul Methodology and Project Planning - 15 CP

 - Master’s thesis with its accompanying seminar - 30 CP

 The Master’s course would typically follow the following schedule.
 Students are free to design their schedule individually.

 For more details on the structure of the Master's program please see Study Regulations.

-As a Master student at the Department of Physics, you have an option to acquire a double degree by the Freie Universität Berlin and the École Polytechnique Palaiseau (Paris).
+As a master's student of physics, you can gain a master's double degree from the Freie Universität Berlin and the Institut Polytechnique de Paris.

 Please note that only German versions are legally binding.